This lesson briefly discusses the key differences between projected vs. geographic coordinate reference systems.

 Intro to Geographic Coordinate Reference Systems

-Geographic coordinate systems (which are often but not always in decimal degree units) are often optimal when we need to locate places on the Earth.
-Or when we need to create global maps.
+Geographic coordinate systems (which are often but not always in decimal degree units) are often optimal when you need to locate places on the Earth.
+Or when you need to create global maps.
 However, latitude and longitude locations are not located using uniform measurement units.
 Thus, geographic

 CRS’s are not ideal for measuring distance.
 This is why other projected